Low MAO and bad behaviour

 My friend was very interested in what I'd found.
 She immediately changed her son’s diet, limiting ice-cream and giving him freshly cooked meat whenever possible.
 His behaviour at school changed quite dramatically.
 At the next parents’ evening, several of the teachers commented to her how much more relaxed her son had become.
 There were no more reports of fighting and it was clear to all concerned that he was a much, much happier lad.

 I was very pleased that my article had helped her and her son.
 Interestingly, a lot of the information I’d found about low MAO and behavioural problems came from Australia.
-It struck me that one possible reason for this might be that many Australians are descended from poor British people transported for minor crimes during the 18th and 19th centuries; a draconian and cruel policy.
-If a lot of those people had been suffering a combination of low MAO levels and consumption cheap, poorly preserved meat, it would have turned them from relaxed, easy-going people into hyper-sensitive, aggressive people prone to outbursts of violence.
-A whole group of vulnerable people that had done little more than suffer the consequences of a bad diet had been imprisoned and sent, in miserable conditions, half-way around the world.
+It struck me that one possible reason for this might be that many Caucasian Australians are descended from poor British people transported there for minor crimes during the 18th and 19th centuries; a draconian and cruel policy.
+If a lot of those people had been suffering a combination of low MAO levels, while consuming cheap, poorly preserved meat, it would have turned them from relaxed, easy-going people into hyper-sensitive, aggressive people prone to outbursts of violence.
+They would therefore have easily ended up in court and punished.
+As a result, a whole group of vulnerable people that had done little more than suffer the consequences of a bad diet had been imprisoned and sent, in miserable conditions, half-way around the world.

-How widespread is this problem nowadays?
+How widespread is the problem of of low MAO, preserved meats and bad behaviour?
 How many children are getting into trouble simply because their diet is frying their brains?
-Why don't school kids have a mandatory M.A.O. test?
+Why don't school kids have a mandatory MAO test?
 Why isn't this problem in standard literature about improving children’s behaviour?
 Although Western nations have made huge developments in health-care, the foodstuffs many people eat, particularly those on low incomes, haven’t changed that much.
-Should kids diagnosed with ADHD have an M.A.O. test to check that it’s not a factor in their symptoms?
+Would it be a good idea that kids who are diagnosed with ADHD should have an MAO test to check that it’s not a factor in their symptoms?
 I’m not an expert in any way on amines in the body but one child now seems to be benefitting from a diet low in preserved meats and dairy.
 Because of that, and the possibility that others might benefit from the information too, I’ve posted this article.